 Camping is limited to designated areas on specific private lands only and not allowed on other private lands.
 Fires are limited to permanent fireplaces at each site.
-Use of this land is permitted through the generosity of the landowners, so please do not abuse the privilege.
+Use of this land is permitted through the generosity of the landowners.
+Please do not abuse the privilege.
 Please familiarize yourself with land ownership prior to planning your outing.

 In certain state forests, primitive camping is allowed, but your campsite must be 100’ from any water source, 200’ from any trail or property line, 1000’ from any traveled road, and below 2500’ in elevation.

 Camping between shelters is permitted along much of the LT in the Green Mountain National Forest (GMNF).
 GMNF recommends campsites be at least 200’ from any water source or trail, and not to camp in the alpine zones.